-Inspired ByFrank Lloyd Wright’s detailing and integration of building with site; Jens Jensen’s natural design philosophy and appreciation for an indigenous plant palette; Thomas Church for his promotion of the modernist movement and the garden as an extension of interior space; Peter Walker for his dedication to project design all the way through to the completion of the built product; and “my Midwestern roots and work ethic.”
+Inspired ByFrank Lloyd Wright’s detailing and integration of building with site; Jens Jensen’s natural design philosophy and appreciation for an indigenous plant palette; Thomas Church for his promotion of the modernist movement and the garden as an extension of interior space; Peter Walker for his dedication to project design all the way through to the completion of the built product; and the Midwestern work ethic.

-Affiliations2015 Fellow of the American Society of Landscape Architects
+Affiliations & RegistrationsFellow, American Society of Landscape Architects (2015-Present)

 Registered Landscape Architect: California (#2310)

 Selected AwardsASLA Northern California Chapter Honor Award: DNP Ichigaya Forest, Tokyo (2017)

 ASLA Northern California Chapter Merit Award: Sun City, Yokohama (2014)